jordanheckler-HMM/HYMetaLab/results/qc/calibration_summary.md

 ## Interpretation

 **Strong Positive Correlation:**
-- As Transparency Index increases, Guardian Score increases
+- As Transparency Index may increases, Guardian Score may increases
 - R² = 0.91 indicates 91% of variance explained
 - Relationship is approximately linear
 - Reliable predictor for Guardian performance